Current Time: Friday noon.

 Firstly, if you have any existing debts, whilst still employed I recommend you refinance/consolidate at the lowest available interest rate and release any available equity.

-Money is time, so having extra funds on-hand extends your time freedom.
+Money is time, so having extra funds on hand extends your time freedom.

 To profit from property without your own borrowing capacity, I recommend focusing your time and energy on finding: (a) Prospective Buyers; (b) A Money Partner; and (c) Flexible Sellers.

-Specifically, identify Prospective Buyers who are keen to buy, able to clearly describe what they want and financially ready to commit when the right property is presented to them.
+Specifically, identify Prospective Buyers who are keen to buy, able to clearly describe what they want and are financially ready to commit when the right property is presented to them.

 In its simplest form, you could look for suitable properties and offer them “as is” in exchange for a finder’s fee.
 This alone could create a new income stream and will almost certainly lead to additional opportunities.

 For example, when you locate a property with excellent potential to add value, it may be worthwhile teaming up with a Money Partner.
-They could purchase the property and fund the project’s expenses, either for a fixed-interest return, or on a profit-share basis upon sale.
+They could purchase the property and fund the project’s expenses, either for a fixed-interest return or on a profit-share basis upon sale.